-They also offer Nu Skin 180 body care, hair products, and cosmetics.
-I purchased a spa system for cellulite removal but I never saw any results.
-I have to admit I did not have the patience to use it every day for 20 minutes like you were supposed to.
+Moreover, they also offer Nu Skin 180 body care, hair products, and cosmetics.
+I purchased a spa system for cellulite removal, but I never saw any results, and I have to admit I did not have the patience to use it every day for 20 minutes like you were supposed to.

 The ageLOC skincare series and the Pharmanex nutrition supplement brands are currently bought and marketed by 950,000 distributors.
-The ageLOC line was responsible for 43% of the total profit in 2012.
+As a result, the ageLOC line was responsible for 43% of the total profit in 2012.

-The representatives of the company do not like to call Nu Skin a multi-level marketing company.
-They know it does not ring well in peoples’ ears, so instead, they are using the somewhat less provocative wording of a network marketing company.
+The representatives of the Company do not like to call Nu Skin a multi-level marketing company.
+They know it does not sound good to people, so instead, they are using the somewhat less provocative wording of a network marketing company.

 Is Nu Skin A Pyramid Scheme?